 Juggling academic responsibilities like schoolwork, essays, college prep and after school activities — not to mention a social life — can certainly be challenging!
-That’s where Sylvan’s study skills program in the Atlanta region can make a huge difference: we can help your pre-teen or teen effectively prepare for this exciting yet demanding phase in his or her life.
-Specially developed for students in grades 4-12, our study skills program focuses on equipping students with important critical thinking skills and valuable time management, organization and strategic planning abilities.
-These skills can help set your child up for success in school, in college and in future careers.
-Contact us today to discover how our knowledgeable tutors in the Atlanta region can help your child realize his or goals and take on increasing workloads with confidence.
+However, with Sylvan’s study skills program in the Atlanta region, you can provide the guidance and preparation your teen or pre-teen needs to successfully prepare for this exciting yet turbulent time in his or her life.
+Tailored to students in grades 4-12, our study skills program aims to equip your child with important "higher order" thinking skills and strategies like academic planning, time management and resume preparation.
+These skills will not only help set your child on the path to success in high school and college, but they can also carry forward into his or her personal and professional life.
+Get to know how our expert tutors in the Atlanta region can help your son or daughter accomplish goals and take on any workload confidently.

-You might be accustomed to assisting your child with a math question or an art project, but equipping him or her with effective study skills and strategies can be a challenge.
-Using an encompassing array of study strategies and techniques, our talented tutors in the Atlanta region zero in on practical skills that can be put to use immediately in school and beyond: time management and organization, academic and strategic planning, and more.▼
+You might be used to helping your child with a math problem or English essay, but teaching effective study skills and habits is not so easy.
+Using a variety of study tips, tactics and strategies, our tutors in the Atlanta region focus on practical skills that can be used in school and beyond: how to be more organized, how to plan projects, how to achieve goals, and more.▼

 We Can Help With All Kinds of Study Skills, Including:

 - Time Management

 What to Expect

 Getting a good grade on a project or exam is one thing, but there’s much more to success than numbers alone.
 That’s why our study skills experts in the Atlanta region ensure the bigger picture is accounted for.
 We have specially designed our program to make certain your son or daughter is well prepared for the mounting course loads and expectations to come.
 This includes diving into proven goal-setting strategies and study techniques that can be applied in a variety of situations.